noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 ### Events
 #### [MessageEvent](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent)
   - used by service workers

-#### FetchEvent
-  - The param passed into the ServiceWorkerGlobalScope.onfetch handler
-  - a fetch action that is dispatched on the `ServiceWorkerGlobalScope` of a `ServiceWorker`
-  - contains info about the request and resulting response

-##### respondWith()
-  - provide an arbitary response back to the controlled page

-#### InstallEvent

 #### SyncEvent
   - a sync action that is dispatched on the `ServiceWorkerGlobalScope`